Jo Terry-Marchant – Principal

 Jo leads on the strategic development of the College.
 She enables staff and students to achieve the best outcomes possible.
 Jo is responsible for driving up standards so that every student whatever their starting point is able to progress and enjoy their learning experience.
 Under her direction, the College will continue to innovate, whilst offering excellent value for money for the public.
 Highlands plays a major role in educating and training 1000s of people every year, so it is central to the community’s economic and social well-being.

-Eileen is the member of the Senior Leadership Team who leads on cross College student support services, such as Safeguarding, Enrichment, Special Educational Needs and Employability.
-She also oversees other aspects of the Further Education provision, such as Culinary Arts, Hospitality, Sports and Uniformed Services.
+Eileen is a member of the Senior Leadership Team and has over 20 years of experience in education.
+Eileen leads on cross College student support services, including, Safeguarding, Enrichment, Wellbeing, Special Educational Needs, Careers and Employability, as well as Teaching and learning.

 Heather is the member of the Senior Leadership Team who leads on Quality.
 She is the strategic and operational lead for high quality teaching and learning alongside curriculum delivery and development at the college.
 She leads the team of staff who are responsible for the College’s quality assurance processes and system.

 Paul is responsible for the management of the College Information Services, Student Records & Examinations teams, and their functions.

 He is tasked with developing and maintaining systems and procedures that support the student journey, from application and enrolments, through to achievement and destination data.

 Rob ensures the operational efficiency of Highlands College and thereby provides the foundation for the delivery of academic learning.
 He oversees all corporate and curriculum operational activities, including regulatory, governance and statutory matters.
 Rob is also responsible for the delivery of Capital projects and developing feasibility studies for new facilities and developments.

 Nicola Brown – Head of Student Life & Designated Safeguarding Lead